sjuvekar/reactive-programming-scala/MutableStates.md

 Considering two variables x and y, if you can create a function f so that f(x, y) returns a different result than f(x, x) then x and y are different.
 If no such function exist x and y are the same.

 As a consequence, the substitution model ceases to be valid when using assignments.

+<h1> Loops </h1>
+Variables and assignments are enough to model all programs with mutable states and loops in essence are not required. <b>Loops can be modeled using functions </b>